-The following are considered improper use of University owned computing equipment, networks, services, and resources:
+The following are considered improper uses of University-owned computing equipment, networks, services, and resources:

 - Intentionally or recklessly abusing or misusing computing resources so as to cause damage, system interruptions, or harassment to other persons.

-- Repeatedly or purposefully engaging in activities which can be reasonably expected to, or do, unreasonably tax computing resources or go beyond their intended or acceptable use.
+- Repeatedly or purposefully engaging in activities which can be reasonably expected to, or do, unreasonably tax computing resources or go beyond their intended or acceptable uses.

 - Obtaining user IDs and/or password(s) of other persons in order to use University or University-related computing resources, or impersonating another person on a computing resource.

 - Using electronic media to harass or threaten other persons, or to display, design, copy, store, draw, print, or publish obscene language or graphics.

 - Submitting or causing to be submitted to the University false, misleading, harassing, or deceptive help requests or complaints.

 - Using University computing resources to gain or attempt to gain unauthorized access to computing resources either inside or outside of the University.

 - Intercepting or attempting to intercept or otherwise monitor any communications not explicitly intended for him or her without authorization.

 - Copying, reading, accessing, using, misappropriating, altering, publishing, or destroying computer files, output data, documents or other files of another individual or attempts to do so, without the permission of that individual, project leader, or authorized administrator.